OluwadareLab/CNNSplice/README.md

 **8. Note:**
 -----------------------------------------------------------
 * Dataset sequence length is 400.
-* Genomic sequence input data should should transfomed using one-hot encoding.
+* Genomic sequence input data should be transfomed using one-hot encoding.